nidheimr/lux/README.md

 It was written for educational purposes and is likely not very efficient.

+## Current To Do

+- Generate `xdg-shell-client-protocol.h` and `xdg-shell-protocol.c` on build.
+- Clean up window/xdg/egl creation for Linux (Wayland).

 ## Building

 This project uses CMake.
-The only supported platforms for this project are Windows, and Linux (Wayland).
+The only supported platforms for this project are: Linux (Wayland).

 Assuming you have CMake and a C compiler, you can run the following commands inside the project directory:
 1. `cmake -S . -B build`